DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Experiments and Results

 So far we have shown results for one nonlinear SSM - the Lorenz attractor SSM.
 A natural question is how DANSE performs for other nonlinear SSMs.
 Or a non-trivial question can be: what will be the complexity level of a nonlinear SSM such that DANSE can show a good performance?
 As we do not have any theoretical arguments at this point to answer the questions, we conduct experiments for another chaotic attractor, called Chen attractor \cite{chen1999yet, vcelikovsky2005generalized}.
 The experiment is to demonstrate the behavior of DANSE in the case of another nonlinear SSM.

 For the Chen attractor SSM, we performed experiments similar to the Lorenz attractor SSM in section \ref{sec:Lorenz_SSM}.
 Instead of reporting several results, we show DANSE performance visually in Fig. \ref{fig:chen_demonstrator} for one randomly chosen trajectory at $\text{SMNR} = 10$ dB.
 The figure helps to visualize the state trajectory for the Chen attractor SSM, the corresponding measurement trajectory at $10$ dB SMNR, and finally the estimated trajectory using DANSE.
-In this experiment, the NMSE of DANSE is found to be $-22.40 \pm 0.29$ \text{dB}, while for EKF and UKF the NMSE values are roughly the same and equal to $-22.73 \pm 0.27$ \text{dB}.
-Hence, for the Chen attractor SSM, DANSE also shows competitive performance.
+In this experiment, the NMSE of DANSE is found to be $-22.40 \pm 0.29$ \text{dB}, while for EKF and UKF the NMSE values are roughly the same and equal to $-22.73 \pm 0.27$ \text{dB} {for a test dataset having $N_{\text{test}} = 100, T_{\text{test}} = 5000$.
+The slightly higher value of $T_{\text{test}}$ compared to the Lorenz attractor is owing to the use of a smaller discretization step size for avoiding numerical instability.} Hence, for the Chen attractor SSM, DANSE also shows competitive performance.
 The Chen attractor model that we use for our simulation study is shown in appendix \ref{sec:chen}.